 How to get a better night’s sleep

-Here are our top ten tips to making sure you get the most from your forty winks:
+Here are our top ten tips for making sure you get the most from your forty winks:

 1. Work out to crash out!

 Sleep is one more item on the ongoing list of things improved by leading an active lifestyle.
 Studies in this area have shown that although exercising right before bedtime could lead to a poor night’s sleep, being active in the late afternoon could aid sleep and even significantly improve chronic insomnia.
-Having sex on a bed for sex (yes they are real) or one single session of moderate-intensity aerobic exercise, such as walking, was proven to reduce the time it took to fall asleep, and the length of time that participants in the experiment stayed asleep too.
+One single session of moderate-intensity aerobic exercise, such as walking, was proven to reduce the time it took to fall asleep, and the length of time that participants in the experiment stayed asleep too.

 2. Stick to a schedule